 The time of the day matters because your body changes throughout the day.
 Your body has its unique rhythm called the ‘circadian rhythm.’
 Your body temperature, temperature, metabolism rates, sleep patterns are all governed by your circadian clock.
 Similarly, the effect that exercise has on you always is influenced by your body’s natural rhythm.
 Exercising in the morning or the evening both has its own set of benefits.
 What works for others may not work for you.
 So with a little trial and error, you will have to figure out which is the best time to work out for you.

 You’ve been fasting throughout the night, and your body is starved of fats.
 Your muscles have very little sugar.
 That is why your body will be forced to tap into its fat reserves.
 That is why you will burn more fats if you work out in the morning before you’ve had breakfast.

 So if your goal is to lose weight, cut down on the fats, then work out in the morning to maximize fat loss.

-If you are a diabetic, or if your blood sugar levels fluctuate frequently, never workout on an empty stomach.
+If you have diabetes, or if your blood sugar levels frequently fluctuate, never workout on an empty stomach.
 You can exercise in the morning, but remember to eat a small but healthy snack before you get going.

 This may sound unappealing because after a tiring day working out will be the last thing on your mind.
 But working out after your dinner will relax all your aching muscles.
 It will help you vent all the extra energy.
 This means that you will be able to get a sound night’s sleep.
 On top of that, there are the usual benefits of losing weight and staying fit.